Long Term Care Insurance Underwriting for Diabetics

-As such, it can be expected that long term care insurance underwriters may be somewhat cautious in approving coverage for applicants with diabetes.
+As such, it can be expected that LTC insurance underwriters may be somewhat cautious in approving coverage for applicants with diabetes.

 Can Individuals with Diabetes Get Long Term Care Insurance?

 We receive a lot of inquiries from diabetics wondering if they can qualify for long term care insurance.
 Usually, the answer is yes.
-However, each long term care insurance company underwrites diabetes differently.
-Some of the factors the underwriter considers are:
+However, each LTC insurance company underwrites diabetes differently.
+Some of the factors the LTC insurance underwriter considers are:

 Type I Diabetes or Type II Diabetes

 Individuals with Type I Diabetes stop producing the insulin needed to maintain a normal blood glucose level.

 Alternatively, those with Type II Diabetes have the ability to produce insulin, but the body becomes resistant and less efficient at moving sugar out of the bloodstream.